neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 encrypted data over the htsget protocol using GA4GH Passport and Visa standard, which enhances the security of the data access interfaces.

 # Results

-In order to achieve the project goals, our plan is to focus on modifications of the sda-download service of the NeIC nordic sensitive data archiving suite in order to serve encrypted files by creating endpoint and adding function in the archive for returning encrypted files.
+In order to achieve the project goals, both htsget-rs and sda-download need to be externted.
-**TODO**
-* creating endpoint for encrypted files
-* return an encrypted file and download service can deal with those encrypted files
+The following sections describe the work done on each of the services.

 ## HTSGet

 In order to enable for random data access on encrypted files, we worked on extending htsget-rs [@htsget-rs] to work with the new version of the sda-download.